osomstudio/juniper/README.md

    and follow the instructions in the console.
    Type in details from step 1 and 2. .env file will be crated for you (all DB and site details sits there)
+4. Local url should be localhost:8888/juniper/web
-4. Fill correct domain details in .htaccess in main catalogue.
+5. Fill correct domain details in .htaccess in main catalogue.
-5. Check if /web/ directory has .htaccess file with default WP entries.
+6. Check if /web/ directory has .htaccess file with default WP entries.
-6. Run
+7. Run
    ```sh
    $ bash work.sh
    ```
    in main project directory
-7. Start coding your theme in /web/app/themes/juniper-theme/ :)
+8. Start coding your theme in /web/app/themes/juniper-theme/ :)

 ## Remote Installation